georchestra/georchestra/docs/setup/tomcat.md

               -Djavax.net.ssl.trustStorePassword=STOREPASSWORD"
 ```

-In case your connection to the internet needs to pass through a proxy, you should also add the ```-Dhttp.proxy*``` options here.
+In case your connection to the internet needs to pass through a proxy, you should also add the ```-Dhttp.proxyHost=xxxx -Dhttp.proxyPort=xxxx``` options here.

 ### Notes about the s3-geotiff module